Welcome to today's edition of the Rush 24-7 podcast.

 Look at all that Reagan accomplished.

-And he never voted president.
+And he never voted president, and he was never AWOL.

 Situations like we face today.

-Thanking me for thanking me for telling them what a supermoon is.
+I just got an email from somebody, a Riolinda, thanking me for telling them what a supermoon is.

 And they've often wondered what it had to do.

-They've been hearing about the supermoon in two days, and they wanted to know where the guy was going to be.
+They've been hearing about the Supermoon in two days, and they wanted to know where the guy was going to be.